Nimblr/docs/crossroads-integration.md

 Returns @[Event](#Event)

 ### #insertEvent
 Inserts a new event into a calendar.
+It also provides the capability to modify and update associated notes.

 This method is used to book a new event in the calendar.

 Returns @[Event](#Event)

 ### #patchEvent
-Updates the variables of an event (status, comments, etc.).
+Updates the variables of an event (status, comments, notes, etc.).

 This method is used to update the status of an event.
 It is important to update the event status to reflect confirmation, cancellation, or rescheduling for patient communication.